 Eric R. LeBlanc, Partner

-From 2012 to the present, Eric has annually been named a SuperLawyer Rising Star in the area of business litigation, an honor awarded to only 2.5% of practicing attorneys under the age of 40 who have been practicing for 10 years or less.
-In addition, in 2015, Eric was named a 2015 Rising Star by the National Law Journal.
-The National Law Journal annually selects Boston Rising Stars which is a list of 40 outstanding lawyers in the Boston area, age 40 or younger.
+From 2012 to the present, Eric has annually been named a SuperLawyer Rising Star in the area of business litigation, an honor awarded to only 2.5% of practicing attorneys under the age of 40.
+Additionally, in 2015 he was selected by the National Law Journal as a Boston Rising Star, signifying inclusion on the NLJ’s list of 40 outstanding Boston area lawyers 40 years of age or younger.

 Eric lives on the North Shore with his wife and daughter, and remains a proud graduate of St. John’s Preparatory School.

-* Lead trial counsel on the successful defense of a piece of class action litigation against a major pizza delivery chain and its local franchisee for violations of the Massachusetts TIPS act and minimum wage violations.
+* Acted as lead trial counsel in the successful defense of class action against a major pizza delivery chain and its local franchisee for violations of the Massachusetts TIPS act and minimum wage violations.

-* Lead trial counsel on the successful derivative claim made by one 50% shareholder against his fellow 50% shareholder, for breach of fiduciary duty and fraud relating to the misappropriation of corporate assets.
+* Acted as lead trial counsel in the successful derivative claim made by one 50% shareholder against his fellow 50% shareholder, for breach of fiduciary duty and fraud relating to the misappropriation of corporate assets.

-* Successfully litigated and obtained a myriad of highly successful settlements in cases involving wage and hour issues, age discrimination claims, race discrimination claims and sexual harassment allegations.
+* Successfully litigated and obtained myriad large settlements in cases involving wage and hour issues, age discrimination claims, race discrimination claims and sexual harassment allegations.

 * Successfully represented a local construction company at a jury trial, obtaining a successful breach of contract verdict and a full damages award on behalf of his client.